 Each online gathering includes:

-A reminder that you don’t need to register each week.
+A reminder that you don’t need to sign-up each week.
 If you register once, we will add you to our reminder email that is sent out every Friday with the Zoom link and passcode.
 If at any time you don’t wish to receive these emails, just change your communication preferences by clicking the link at the bottom of a email from us.

 These online gatherings are carefully crafted to be relevant and accessible to anyone searching for truth and peace, regardless of their faith or beliefs.
 There is no need to join with any prior knowledge or experience – many people they join the group have never meditated before.